sanuka27/AgroTrack/Backend/docs/AI_SMART_SUGGESTIONS.md

 - Shows plant name and suggestion type badge

 ### Integration
-Added to UserDashboard in right column above reminders.
+Added to Plants page (MyPlants) in right column above reminders.
+The standalone `UserDashboard` page has been deprecated — the Plants page (`/plants`) now serves as the canonical user dashboard.

 ## Configuration